fluent-ffmpeg/node-fluent-ffmpeg/README.md

 var command = new FFmpeg({
         // Source filename or input stream
         source: '/path/to/file.avi',

-        // Source string is a live stream URI, defaults to false
-        inputlive: false,

         // Processing timeout in seconds, defaults to 30.
         // You can disable the timeout by passing 0.
         timeout: 30,